carnivuth/stereo_robot_navigation/readme.md

 ### ARCH + WAYLAND INSTALLATION

-On arch linux + wayland the opencv pip package it's not build with support for window creation under wayland, installation must be done with the repo package
+The opencv pip package it's not build with support for window creation under wayland, installation must be done with the repo package

 ## Objective